-Editing: Hanne Lier, Media works Lier, Stuttgart Project management and production: Klett MINT GmbH Typesetting: Bettina Herrmann, Stuttgart Illustrations: Daimler AG, Stuttgart, Daniel Scherer, Landau
+Editing: Hanne Lier, Media works Lier, Stuttgart

+Project management and production: Klett MINT GmbH

-A collaboration between the MobileKids Initiative of Daimler AG and Klett MINT GmbH © Daimler AG, Stuttgart and Klett MINT GmbH, Stuttgart
+Typesetting: Bettina Herrmann, Stuttgart

+Illustrations: Mercedes-Benz Group AG, Stuttgart, Daniel Scherer, Landau

 At a glance

 Today's transport system is often taken for granted by children.
 They have known nothing else and so they feel what they see now is how it has always been.
 It is only through stories and tales that they can know what things were like in the past and learn that a lot of things used to be different and perhaps more difficult before.